 Getting into real estate with those LA babes…

 Real rubberneck TV Series on a coven of apparent Hollywood Harpies working in an estate agent.

 Selling Sunset (Season 1) Netflix Trailer, What’s on Netflix and photos © Netflix

 Bitchy.
 Two-faced.
 Snidey.
 Put a group of girlies – catering for every male fantasy – in a room and inevitably at least four will fall out.
-These women bitch about the others, undermine them.
+These women bitch about the others, and undermine them.
 The remaining women put their oar in the ensuing drama(s) and/or stir it or watch these events unfold.
 Pulling appropriate but overexaggerated expressions to

 This is the apparent reality of Selling Sunset (2019-), my latest review.
 This reality series read docu-soap telling apparently how the hierarchy of a group of women co-workers in an estate agent will evolve if left mainly unsupervised.

 Others’ secrets aren’t confidential (when they can be bleated out for the camera and to your workmates, narrowly beating the confider’s confession).
 Everything they say and do will be recalled in a visual flashback for the viewers just to remind them (and them after the series aired).

 I’d like to think this because the series is cut, edited and pieced together so carefully to make this gaggle of girls look this way.
-The Oppenheim Group (where these women work) website where these women work still showing their smiley faces, suggests these women are still happily employed.
+The Oppenheim Group (where these women work) website where these women work still shows their smiley faces, which suggests these women are still happily employed.

 All these incredibly photogenic women are working for two twin bald brothers, Jason and Brett Oppenheim.
 These brothers, who probably after seeing this show in full – if it’s true (all of it) – will now (if they have any sense) be closing shop to start a Right Said Fred tribute band.